dustinpfister/blog_posts/_posts/js-math-atan2.md

 ---
-title: atan2 javaScript native Math method examples.
+title: Math atan2 javaScript native Math object method use case examples.
 date: 2019-03-19 17:29:00
 tags: [js]
 layout: post
 categories: js
 id: 404
-updated: 2019-04-01 16:14:57
+updated: 2019-09-20 15:39:19
-version: 1.7
+version: 1.8
 ---

 The native [Math.atan2 method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/atan2) is a [2 argument arctangent method](https://en.wikipedia.org/wiki/Atan2) in the javaScript [Math object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math).
 The method comes in handy when I wan to find the angle from one point to another in a Cartesian coordinate grid.

 <!-- more -->

-## 1 - atan2
+## 1 - Math atan2 in javaScript

 The Math.atan2 method in javaScript is strange in the sense that the y argument is what is passed to the method first, followed by x.
-Aside from that when passed an y and x value the method will return an angle to that point relative the origin.
-It is then just a matter of offsetting things to get the desired angle between any two points.
+Aside from that when passed an y and x value the method will return an angle to that point relative to the origin or a point of 0 for both y an x.
+So then it is just a matter of offsetting things to get the desired angle between any two points in a 2d grid system.
+This of course is the most common use example of Math atan2 in javaScript, at least speaking from my experience with it so far.

+There are a few things that a developer should be aware of in addition to the nature of the arguments passed in relation to an origin.
+There is also the nature of the value that is returned which is a value between PI and negative PI which is different from the results that other methods might return.
+So lets look at some examples of the math atan2 method to help address some of these concerns.

 ### 1.1 - atan2 basic example